Onejledonlala/kickstarter-analysis/README.md

 - Limitations could be lack of information i.e. weather conditions or pandemic, in anticipation of data
 - Charts like the *Pie* or *Spider & Radar* can show best interpretation of percentage readings in a glance

-This is the link to the [Kickstarter Challange](https://github.com/Onejledonlala/kickstarter-analysis/blob/main/Kickstarter_Challenge.xlsx?raw=true) file
+This is the link to the [Kickstarter Challange](https://github.com/Onejledonlala/kickstarter-analysis/blob/main/Kickstarter_Challenge.xlsx?raw=true) file.